Skip to the main content

 Course introduction

-If you’ve had a taste of performing in front of an audience and are hungry for more, or you’ve got a hidden talent for dancing, singing, or acting and need a bit of help to bring it out of you, this is the perfect course.
+If you’ve had a taste of performing in front of an audience and are hungry for more, or you’ve got a hidden talent for acting, singing or movement and need support to develop it, this is the perfect course for you.

-The Level 2 Performing Arts course is an engaging and comprehensive one-year program designed to introduce you to the world of performing arts and prepare you for further education.
-This course offers two exciting pathways: Acting and Dance, allowing you to explore and develop your talents in your chosen field.
+The Level 2 Performing Arts course is an engaging and comprehensive one-year programme designed to introduce you to the world of performance and prepare you for further study.
+You will develop a range of skills across acting, movement and voice, building confidence, creativity and performance experience.

 You will study one of the following pathways:

-• Explore the world of dance, focusing on styles such as Contemporary, Jazz, Ballet, and Commercial.
-You'll develop your technique, performance skills, and creative expression through choreography and participation in various productions.
-You'll also explore basic skills in singing and acting to enhance your performance abilities.
-This pathway provides a solid foundation in dance, preparing you for further education in Dance or Musical Theatre at Level 3.
+Explore the world of dance, focusing on styles such as Contemporary, Jazz, Ballet and Commercial.
+You will develop your technique, performance skills and creative expression through choreography and performance opportunities.
+This pathway provides a solid foundation for progression into Dance or Musical Theatre at Level 3.

-You can expect to perform to live audiences, to practise in our specialist studios and to collaborate with other students in performances.
+You can expect to perform to live audiences, practise in our specialist studios and collaborate with other students on a range of performance projects.

-Whether you choose Acting or Dance, you'll graduate with the skills, knowledge, and experience to progress to Level 3 studies in Acting, Dance, or Musical Theatre within our department.
+Whichever pathway you choose, you’ll gain the skills, knowledge and experience needed to progress to Level 3 studies in Acting, Dance, or Musical Theatre within our department.

 A group of students dressed in black and white posing in front of a stage